Ccruz13/Never-Walk-Alone/README.md

 This project is licensed under the MIT.

-## Developer Charlie Cruz , Nick Smalls , Mambu Francis
+## Developers Charlie Cruz , Nick Smalls , Mambu Francis